michelle2014/wordPlay-website/README.md

 ## Project status

+Images/Videos tab will be updated to contain more contents.

 It only supports English vocabulary at the moment.
 But it will be developed and improved for polyglots learning different languages, such as Japanese, French, Chinese, Spanish etc., or even Dothraki!
 And words with same or similiar definitions can be compared for reinforcing memory and connection.

 A separate section for beginners learning English will also be developed.